mrkamel/search_cop/README.md

 ## Performance

-As `LIKE '%...%'` queries can not use SQL indices, every row will be fetched by your RDBMS when you search for `Book.search("Harry Potter")` or similar.
+As `LIKE '%...%'` queries can not use SQL indices, every row need to be scanned by your RDBMS when you search for `Book.search("Harry Potter")` or similar.
 Contrary, when you search for `Book.search("title=Potter")` indices can and will be used.
-Moreover, other indices (on price, stock, ect) will of course be used by your RDBMS when you search for `Book.search("stock > 0")`, etc.
+Moreover, other indices (on price, stock, etc) will of course be used by your RDBMS when you search for `Book.search("stock > 0")`, etc.

 Regarding the `LIKE` penalty, we plan to support FULLTEXT index capabilities,